Author: Dr Delwyn Dyall-Smith FACD, Dermatologist, 2009.

 A detailed drug history should be taken in all patients presenting with diffuse nonscarring hair loss, concentrating on the three months before the hair loss was noted.
 This should include all new medications, any changes in dosages, and also over-the-counter supplements.
 This list must include chemotherapy, the oral contraceptive pill and hormone replacement therapy.
 Other causes of diffuse hair loss should also be asked about such as general health, recent illness or surgery and dietary history.
 The family history for patterned (androgenetic) hair loss should be noted.

-Examination of the scalp should assess the degree and pattern of hair loss, presence of redness or scaling of the scalp and the length, diameter and breakage of hair shafts.
+Examination of the scalp should assess the degree and pattern of hair loss, the presence of redness or scaling of the scalp and the length, diameter and breakage of hair shafts.

 The hair pull test involves gentle pulling of a cluster of hairs from the base to the tip.
 Normally only 1-2 hairs come out.
 In hair shedding conditions, 10-15 hairs may pull out.
 The pulled hairs can be examined under the microscope for anagen or telogen bulbs, fractures and tapering.